 This applied mathematics course reviews and strengthens the student's understanding of fundamental algebra, measurement, plane geometry, solid figures and geometric constructions skills.
 Emphasis is placed on problem solving in the specific trade areas to prepare the student to meet the mathematical challenges that they will encounter in physics, technical lab, and field of employment.

-MAT 125 College Algebra
+MAT 125 College Algebra 3 credits 3 class hours

 Includes the number system, operations with algebraic expressions, factoring, linear equations, exponents, radicals, quadratic equations, fractions and graphs.